mvpdw06/react-redux-practice/README.md

 - [x] Implement component to get routing parameter as props.(route rule setting)
 - [x] Resolve when we stay in some router url and refresh website, it should be not show 404 not found.(devServer historyApiFallback: true)
 - [x] Router link to a page and be redirect to another page.(browserHistory.push)
+- [x] Implement language path in router.
+- [x] 404 not found component in router.
+- [ ] need Authertication component in router.

 ### High-order component